the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 It's cheap.
 No need for LLMs, complex processing, or anything beyond a simple list comprehension.

-Of course, it's not perfect (e.g., the coverage for this example will drop from 100% to 83% if `logs` aren't mentioned, specifically), but it gives you a quick and easy guardrail against regressions.
+Of course, it's not perfect.
+For example, the coverage for this example will drop a bit if `logs` aren't mentioned, specifically.
+But it gives you a quick and easy guardrail against regressions.

 And it's easy to reason about.

-_And_ you can tune or weight things as needed to capture what is truly important, vs what is a good to have.
+_And_ you can tune or weight things as needed to capture what is truly important, and avoid fussing over the less important details.

 #### BLEU, ROUGE, etc.